MAYZGitHub/mayz-protocol-contracts/docs/REINDEXING-BASICS.md

 Key Points:
 - Must operate on two UTXOs at a time.
-- Modifies the hdSubtotal_FT_Commissions and hdSubtotal_FT_Commissions_Release_PerMonth_1e6 fields in the Fund Holding datum to reflect proportional changes.
+- Modifies the hdSubTotal_FT_Commissions and hdSubTotal_FT_Commissions_Release_PerMonth_1e6 fields in the Fund Holding datum to reflect proportional changes.
 - Can move tokens between UTXOs, but the first input must always have non-zero deposits to calculate the changeRatio to be used.
 - Maintains minimum ADA as specified in each datum.